zzzprojects/EntityFramework-Extensions/docs/pages/faq/faq-license.md

 ## Support & Upgdrade

-### My support & upgrade have expired!
+### My support & upgrade period is expired!
 What will happen?
 Don't worry.
-Your product continue to work forever!
+Your product keeps on working forever!

 You can still download and use any version released before the support & upgrade expiration date.

-You will need to renew to use version released after the support & upgrade expiration date.
+You will need to renew your license to use version released after the support & upgrade expiration date.

 ### How do I renew my License?
-We usually start to send renewal mail two months before the support & upgrade expiration date.
+We usually start to send renewal mails two months before the support & upgrade expiry date.

 If you didn't receive such email, you could contact us directly: info@zzzprojects.com

-### Can I have renewal discount?
+### Can I have a renewal discount?
 We provide a 25% discount to early renewal.
-So anyone renewing before the support & upgrade expiration date automatically get a renewal discount.
+Anyone renewing before the support & upgrade expiration date automatically gets a renewal discount.

 ### I'm too late for early renewal discount!
 What can I do?
-If you are few day late, we still provide early renewal discount.
+If you are few days late, we still provide early renewal discount.

 However, if you have few months late, you will need to purchase the library again.

 The best way to find out if you still have access to early renewal discount is by contacting us: info@zzzprojects.com

 ### Why should I renew?
-Renewing your support & upgrade give the following benefits:
+Renewing your support & upgrade gives the following benefits:

 - Major version releases and new product features
 - Fast support by mail